gitlabhq/gitlabhq/doc/development/migration_style_guide.md

 versions.
 If needed copy-paste GitLab code into the migration to make it forward compatible.

-## Commit Guidelines

-Each migration **must** be added in its own commit with a descriptive commit message.
-If a commit adds a migration it _should only_ include the migration and any corresponding changes to `db/schema.rb`.
-This makes it easy to revert a database migration without accidentally reverting other changes.

 ## Downtime Tagging

 Every migration must specify if it requires downtime or not, and if it should